 When I lived at home, my mum used to make banana bread a lot.
 Recently, I’ve really been craving it and unfortunately, she’s a bit too far away for me to pop round for some… So, I made some myself!
 I had a look at a few different recipes on Pinterest and decided to just kinda wing it.
-I added some walnuts and dark chocolate just because I thought they’d go nicely in the banana bread.
+I added some walnuts and dark chocolate because I thought they’d go nicely.
 Surprisingly… it turned out really well!

 Here’s the recipe if you’d like to try it out.
 I’ve used some dairy free ingredients but obviously you can replace them with whatever you like to use!

 - 100g Flora DF spread (or any butter/margarine of your choice)

 - 175g caster sugar